 10) Come Up With Clear Reasons Why You’re Working

 Here is an interesting phenomena that happened to me in 2020.
 The more I made through active income the unhappier I got.
-That forgotten feeling of emptiness I experienced while in banking started growing inside.
+That forgotten feeling of emptiness I experienced while in banking started growing inside again.
 I began wondering what the hell was the point of it all?
 Trading more precious time for more money that made less of a difference felt bad.

 To counteract this negative feeling, I made concrete financial goals for why I was spending more time making more money online.
 I needed a clear purpose for spending time beyond my comfortable 20-hours a week cadence.
 The reasons included paying for the following: